 1. Aesthetics and Naturalism 2.
 The Evolution of Art 3.
 The Psychology of Art 4.
 The Ecology of Art 5.
 Art Criticism 6.
 Interpreting Art 7.
 Evaluating Art 8.
 Defining Art 9.
 Conclusion

-Richard A. Richards is Professor at the University of Alabama.
-He received his Ph.D. in Philosophy from The Johns Hopkins University, with a certificate in the History and Philosophy of Science.
-He has wide ranging research interests, writing on a variety of topics in the history and philosophy of biology and aesthetics, with three books through Cambridge UP: The Species Problem: A Philosophical Analysis (2010), Biological Classification: A Philosophical Introduction (2016) and The Biology of Art (2019).
+Richard A. Richards, Professor at the University of Alabama, received his Ph.D. in Philosophy from The Johns Hopkins University with a certificate in the History and Philosophy of Science.
+He has wide-ranging research interests, writing on a variety of topics in the history and philosophy of biology and aesthetics.
+He has published three books through Cambridge University Press: The Species Problem: A Philosophical Analysis (2010), Biological Classification: A Philosophical Introduction (2016) and The Biology of Art (2019).